 Introducing Feature Flags and Remote Config to your applications can provide a wealth of benefits, but there are also a few drawbacks.
 Fortunately, the majority of these can be avoided through defensive coding and sensible approaches to default flags.
-There are a number of solutions to issues that we recommend you follow when introducing feature flags.

 Don't expect a 200 response from the Flagsmith API

 First up - we care deeply about our SaaS uptime and stability.
 Whilst no one has 100% uptime, in our experience there are numerous situations where your application is unable to get a response from our API: